imjoy-team/ImJoy/web/public/docs/api.md

 ## Input arguments
-When calling the API functions, most functions take an object (Javascript) or dictionaries/named arguments (Python) as its first argument.
+When calling the API functions, most functions take an object (JavaScript) or dictionaries/named arguments (Python) as its first argument.

 The following function call will work both in JavaScript and Python: